rgrmlbn/Dental-Appointment-System/README.md

 ## Notes

-- Never commit `.env` files — only `.env.example` files are tracked in git.
+- Never commit `.env` files — only `.env.template` files are tracked in git.
 - `application-dev.properties` and `application-docker.properties` are safe to commit; they only reference environment variables (`${VAR}`), never real values.
+- Rate limiting for login attempts is configured via `app.rate-limit.login.*` in the properties files and backed by Redis.
 - To reset the database to a clean state, stop containers and remove volumes:

   ```bash
   docker-compose down -v
   ```
+- Remember to generate a fresh, unique `JWT_SECRET` for every real project you spin off from this template — never reuse the same secret across projects.